 The Sensitive Data Manager solution has a central web console acessible by any major web browsers to view the sensitive data results, locations, data types, data classification, and much more.
 The technology provides client and and clientless deployment methods which report back to the central web console.

-The solution provides many automated processes that locate PII, PHI, and PCI data.
+The solution provides many automated processes that locate sensitive data.
 The solution utilizes advanced algorithms incorporating contextual analysis, proximity checks, validations, industry checksums, minimum counts, and a variety of user customizable settings.

 The solutions validation algorithms that identify keywords, negative keywords, context, minimum counts, and a variety of user-customizable settings, allowing the solution to only match the sensitive information.
 Once potentially sensitive data is located, the solution validates results against rules, such as Social Security Administration rules to ensure that an SSN could have been issued.
 It passes potential credit card numbers through the Luhn algorithm, and compares the number against definitions from issuing banks and financial institutions.